"The young musicians in this film are a reminder of the important roles art and nature play in making the world a better place."

 This film paints the Colorado River as a metaphorical confluence of ecological regions, diverse human cultures, and intense controversy over the use of land and resources.
 The people the band meet -- an NPS ranger, a Havasupai medicine woman, a Navajo musician, a Colorado rancher, and a USGS scientist -- all leave their mark on what becomes a profound and moving story of human connection to place.
 Music may be just the tool we need to inspire a new conversation, to let our public lands unite us instead of dividing us.

-Amala Posey - Park ranger, grand canyon
+Amala Posey - NPS Park ranger

 "When you can read the lines of the land / this place is a classroom with lessons to teach. / I am small but also empowered, / raised by wonder to listen and reach."